heya/io/README.md

 [![devDependencies][dev-deps-image]][dev-deps-url]
 [![NPM version][npm-image]][npm-url]

-A minimal, yet flexible I/O for browser with promises.
+A minimal, yet flexible I/O for browser and Node with promises.
 A thin wrapper on top of [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), and [fetch()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), with numerous callbacks to simplify and automate all aspects of I/O especially using [JSON](http://www.json.org/) as an envelope, including to add more transports, and I/O orchestration plugin services.

 It can run on Node using a specialized transport: [heya-io-node](https://github.com/heya/io-node).
-This way it is possible to run `heya-io`-based unit tests, write an isomorphic JavaScript with I/O, to simplify I/O on Node, and to use enhanced features of `heya-io` in the server environment.
+It greatly simplifies I/O on Node by leveraging enhanced features of `heya-io` in the server environment.

 Five services are included: